-In 2018, The NoMad Bar at the NoMad Hotel in midtown Manhattan was named the #1 bar in North America by the World's 50 Best Bars for the second year in a row.
-It placed #4 worldwide.
+In 2018, The NoMad Bar at the NoMad Hotel in midtown Manhattan was named the #1 bar in North America by the World's 50 Best Bars for the second year, and it placed #4 worldwide.

-The food and beverage program is run by Chef Daniel Humm of Eleven Madison Park (currently ranked the #1 restaurant in North America and #4 in the world by the World's Best Restaurants) and Will Guidara.
+The food and beverage program is run by Chef Daniel Humm and Will Guidara of Eleven Madison Park (ranked the #1 restaurant in North America and #4 worldwide by the World's Best Restaurants that year).

 I'd eaten an incredible dinner at Eleven Madison Park in 2014, so it was with excitement that I set my sights on this project.